Spärck AI Scholarship programme

 • reference

-Due to number of applications we will not be able to provide feedback on applications.
+Due to the number of applications, we will not be able to provide feedback.
+Successful applicants will be notified in July 2026

 Eligible Programmes